fieryknight2/minesweeper/README.md

 Start the game by clicking any tile.
 The timer will then start ticking.
 To flag a tile, click a tile with the right mouse button.
 To quit the game, click the Quit button.

-### Command line arguments

-`-h, --help`: Prints the help message

-`-v, --version`: Prints the version

-`-s, --seed`: Sets the random seed

-`-m, --mine-count`: Sets the number of mines

-`-w, --world-size`: Sets the world size

-`--no-white-space`: Do not print white space between squares

-`--use-unicode`: Use unicode characters

-`--use-color`: Use color characters

-`--use-gui`: Use the GUI

-## TODO

-Fix alignment issues with Unicode characters

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE.md) file for details
+This project is licensed under the MIT License—see the [LICENSE](LICENSE.md) file for details